-Each academic program of the Duke University School of Nursing has developed its own Student

-Handbook.
-Information relevant to all programs is included in all handbooks, supplemented by programspecific information.
+Each DUSON academic program has developed its own Student Handbook.
+Information relevant to all programs is included in all handbooks, supplemented by program- specific information.
 Wherever possible, students are referred also to electronic references via the use of hyperlinks.

 Confidentiality and Release of Student Records